bigcommerce/dev-docs/markdown/api-docs/cart-and-checkout/embedded-checkout-tutorial.md

 ### How does this work with logged-in customers?

 Customers are handled in two steps.
 First, you need to pass the customer_id when creating the cart.
 Second, you need to log in the customer so the session is active when the checkout loads.
 This is done through the [Customer Login API](https://developer.bigcommerce.com/api-docs/customers/customer-login-api).

+### Are hosted payment gateways support with Embedded Checkout?
+At this time you cannot embed checkout using a hosted payment gateway.
+See [Available Payment Gateways](https://support.bigcommerce.com/s/article/Available-Payment-Gateways#all-available) to determine which type of gateway you're using.